-Minimum Floor Area/Unit Minimum Required Yards Minimum Parking on Site One Storey 139.0m 2 (1496.2ft 2) Front 7.5m (24.6ft) Side 3.0m (9.8ft) Rear 3.0m (9.8ft) One per sleeping unit Two Storey 92.0m2 (990.3ft2) Front 7.5m (24.6ft) Side 3.0m (9.8ft) Rear 3.0m (9.8ft) One per sleeping unit
+Minimum Floor Area/Unit Minimum Required Yards Minimum Parking on Site One Storey 139.0m 2 (1496.2ft 2) Front 7.5m (24.6ft) Side 3.0m (9.8ft) Rear 3.0m (9.8ft) One per sleeping unit Two Storey 92.0m 2 (990.3ft 2) Front 7.5m (24.6ft) Side 3.0m (9.8ft) Rear 3.0m (9.8ft) One per sleeping unit

-6.4 Accessory Buildings and Uses

-- 6.4.1 Buildings and uses accessory to a discretionary use shall be treated as a discretionary land use class by the Development Authority. - 6.4.2 Buildings and uses accessory to a permitted use shall be treated as a permitted land use class by the Development Authority.

-6.5 Accessory Buildings in Districts other than the Agricultural District

-- 6.5.1 An accessory building shall not be used as a dwelling unit, unless the accessory building has received a development permit allowing it to be used as a secondary suite and the secondary suite meets the provisions of Section 6.9 of this Bylaw. - 6.5.2 The siting of a detached garage or other accessory building shall be in accordance with Figure 1 of this Bylaw.
+- 6.4 Accessory Buildings and Uses - 6.4.1 Buildings and uses accessory to a discretionary use shall be treated as a discretionary land use class by the Development Authority. - 6.4.2 Buildings and uses accessory to a permitted use shall be treated as a permitted land use class by the Development Authority. - 6.5 Accessory Buildings in Districts other than the Agricultural District - 6.5.1 An accessory building shall not be used as a dwelling unit, unless the accessory building has received a development permit allowing it to be used as a secondary suite and the secondary suite meets the provisions of Section 6.9 of this Bylaw. - 6.5.2 The siting of a detached garage or other accessory building shall be in accordance with Figure 1 of this Bylaw. - 6.5.3 The siting of an accessory building on an irregularly shaped parcel of land shall be as required by the Development Authority.